t-bence/bubi-prediction/README.md

 We cannot load it as a Spark UDF as far as I know.
 So then we should make the predictions as a Pandas dataframe, create a Spark DF out of it, then merge it into a table that contains the predictions so far.
 We should also store the model version and the date of prediction in that so far, so it could be SCD type 2.

+"module prophet not found" -- the issue was that mlflow versions were mismatched and prophet was missing in the notebook.

 ## Resources

 Databricks notebook on model training with feature engineering client: